 You can contribute news items if you want.
 But if not, just sit back and agree or disagree and see how it looks over here from way down there.
-Here's a link to our classic bike news page.
+Here's a link to our news page.

 That's Graham Maughan from Maughan Vincent admiring another example of his firm's handiwork.
 And well he might.

-Our classic bike events pages ain't anywhere near as comprehensive as we'd like.
+Our events pages ain't anywhere near as comprehensive as we'd like.
 But that's partly because many of you club secretaries and show organisers need to fire your plugs a little more often and make sure you clue us in.

 But we do what we can to stay up to date, and we can steer a lot of custom your way if just tip us the wink.
-So send us your full details (who, what, when, where, how and why, etc), and we'll put in out on the www.
+So send us your full details (who, what, when, where, how and why, etc), and we'll put it out on the www.